guider23/bcLinks/README.md

 ---

-### Mobile Orientation Lock
-Rotate to landscape?
-The site blurs out and warns you.
-- Keeps the UI clean and controlled
-- Encourages proper interaction for mobile users

----

 > More updates are on the way: Supabase integration, real-time admin panel, QR alias drops, and stat tracking system for every link.
 > Stay tuned. bC Works is just getting started.